-Testing helps find problems and broken parts.
+Also, testing helps find problems and broken parts.

-This article for Simple 555 Timer Based Transistor Tester Circuit show easy way to test transistors with 555 timer IC.
+This article for Simple 555 Timer Based Transistor Tester Circuit which show easy way to test transistors with 555 timer IC.

-If transistor is good then LED will light.
+Furthermore, tester works for NPN and PNP transistors and if transistor is good then LED will light.

 Circuit Working: